 is defined as “the practice of taking action to preserve or improve one’s health, well-being, and happiness.”
 Self-love, according to the Brain & Behavior Research Foundation, is “a state of appreciation for oneself that grows from actions that support one’s physical, psychological, and spiritual growth”.

 There are different ways to take care of yourself with skincare being one of the many ways to express self-care that can lead to self-love.
 Small things like adding a pampering step to your routine, such as applying a sheet mask, can instantly improve your mood while nourishing your skin.

 POND'S Avocado Face Mask is a rejuvenating mask that can make your skin look well-rested in 15-minutes.
 After masking, use POND'S Bright Triple Glow Serum to hydrate and .

 Apart from skincare, actively advocating for self-care and self-love on whatever platform you have also helps.
 Remember, self-love is about supporting all aspects of personal growth, as well.
 When you help somebody, you help yourself, too.
 You can do this by using your platform, whether you have 80 followers or 8,000, to help other girls and women embrace their own beauty and love themselves.

 Dealing with peer pressure wasn’t easy when you were a teenager, and it’s still not easy now.
-However, building a habit of loving yourself by taking care of yourself through good skincare routines and the like can give you the confidence you need.
+However, building a habit of loving yourself by taking care of yourself through and the like can give you the confidence you need.